 Caring for Your Dentures

-- A regular toothbrush and toothpaste are abrasive and can scratch or otherwise damage your dentures.
+- A regular toothbrush and toothpaste are abrasive and can scratch or otherwise damage your dentures

-- Be very careful when handling your dentures to not let them fall.
-Damage from being dropped can be extensive and may result in having to purchase replacement dentures.
+- Be very careful when handling your dentures, not to let them fall.
+Damage from being dropped can be extensive and may result in having to purchase replacement dentures

-Call Rehoboth Beach Dental today to schedule an appointment to discuss your denture needs with Dr. Leciejewski.
+Contact Rehoboth Beach Dental today to schedule an appointment to discuss your denture needs with Dr. Leciejewski or Dr. Sohonage.
+Contact Rehoboth Beach Dental today to schedule an appointment to discuss your denture needs with Dr. Leciejewski.